requests-cache/requests-cache/docs/user_guide.md

 >>> session = CachedSession(urls_expire_after=urls_expire_after)
 ```

-You can also use this to define a cache whitelist, so only the patterns you define will be cached:
+You can also use this to define an allowlist, so only the patterns you define will be cached:
 ```python
 >>> urls_expire_after = {
 ...     '*.site_1.com': 30,